Prenk Pervizi: The Italo-Greek War

-On 28 October 1940 the Italian campaign in Greece began.
+On 28 October 1940, the Italian campaign in Greece began.
 Some battalions of the Albanian army were staged into the divisions "Venezia" and "Julia" with Pervizi representing the Albanian army at the high command of the operations.

 Pervizi came into conflict with Italian generals who were making fun of the "poor quality of Albanian soldiers", based on the fact that an Albanian units had been decimated by the Greeks.
-Pervizi immediately returned to the headquarters and protested in the face of two generals Visconti Frasca and Ubaldo Soddu, and all the Italian command, that Albanians soldiers were not to be used as cannon fodder.
-While serving in Korçë region, Pervizi abandoned the war front, after he ordered the Albanian troops to leave the front as well and shelter in safe position.
+Pervizi immediately returned to the headquarters and protested in the face of two generals Visconti Prasca and Ubaldo Soddu, and all the Italian command, that Albanian soldiers were not to be used as cannon fodder.
+While serving in Korçë, Pervizi abandoned the war front, after he ordered the Albanian troops to leave the front as well and shelter in safe position.
 Korçë was left with a small company led by Spiro Moisiu, back then a lower rank officer, and was soon occupied by the Greek army.
 Italians, angered by this act, asked to bring those responsible before a military tribunal, but in the end, fearing further complications and worse consequences, the only proceeding was the transfer of Albanian soldiers in the mountains of the north while Pervizi got dislocated and isolated in the area of Puka.
 In the meantime, however, he was promoted to General, to calm the situation and the people.
 It loomed the unstoppable takeoff of Italy.

 Pervizi was mentioned at the Conference of Mukje in August 1943, where he was proposed as commander-in-chief of the Albanian army (acting as Minister of Defence), after the surrender of Italy on 8 September 1943.

 German occupation

 Pervizi moved to Shkodër as a simple counselor.
-On 8 September 1943, he resumed his old powers, taking over the command of General Dalmazzo.
+On 8 September 1943, he resumed his old powers, taking over command from General Dalmazzo.
 On 23 October, he was elected Minister of Defense and promoted to the rank of General of Division, thus enabling him to reform the Albanian army and strengthening the northern border to prevent attempts to re-annex Kosovo by Serbia.
-Partisans attacks led him to abandon Tirana in favor of the mountains, where he joined the British mission in Albania (August 1944) in its region of Kurbini (Skuraj) in an attempt to organize the struggle against the Communists.
+Partisans attacks led him to abandon Tirana in favor of the mountains, where he joined the British mission in Albania (August 1944) in the region of Kurbin (Skuraj), in an attempt to organize the struggle against the Communists.